Prior Diffusiveness and Regret in the Linear-Gaussian Bandit: Tight lower bounds

 \end{theorem}

+The theorem highlights two regimes: a ``burn-in'' regime, which depends strongly on the prior $\thetaopt \sim \normal(0, \Sigma_0)$, and the long-run regret (though the result holds for all finite samples $T$), which scales as $\sigma d \sqrt{T}$ essentially independently of the prior.
 Specializations can make the theorem clearer.
 When the prior covariance $\Sigma_0$ is a scaled multiple of the identity, we obtain the following corollary: \begin{corollary} Let the conditions of Theorem~\ref{theorem:TS-regret-lower-bound} hold and $\Sigma_0 = S^2 I_d$.
 Then for a numerical constant $c > 0$,

 \end{corollary} When the prior covariance $\Sigma_0$ has eigenvalues with the ``polynomial'' scaling that $\tau_{d - i}^2 = i^{2 \alpha}$ for some $\alpha \ge 0$, then $\tr(\Sigma_0) = \ltwo{\tau}^2 \asymp d^{1 + 2 \alpha}$, while $\sum_{i = 1}^d (d - i) i^{2 \alpha} \asymp d^{2 + 2\alpha}$, which yields a lower bound matching the upper bounds that Theorem~\ref{theorem:main-regret} (Corollary~\ref{corollary:main-regret}) provides: \begin{corollary} Let the conditions of Theorem~\ref{theorem:TS-regret-lower-bound} hold, $\Sigma_0$ have polynomially scaling eigenvalues, and $T \ge d$.
 Then for a numerical constant $c > 0$,